How to Understand Rabbit Body Language

 What Does Aggressive Rabbit Body Language Look Like?

 Aggressive behaviour in rabbits is not uncommon, even in domesticated animals.
-It's often a natural response caused by pain, stress, handling issues or issues between rabbits, such as hormonal aggression or territorial aggression.
-When faced with a danger, rabbits will often freeze or flee.
+It's often a natural response to pain, stress, handling issues, or issues between rabbits, such as hormonal or territorial aggression.
+When faced with danger, rabbits will often freeze or flee.
 However, sometimes they have no choice but to fight.

 Female rabbits, whether neutered or unneutered, are more likely to show aggression and display aggressive body language than male rabbits.